danielkoster/argosd/README.md

 an error will be logged.

 ## Running unit tests
-To run unit tests first install testing dependencies with `pip install -r requirements-test.txt`.
+To run unit tests first install testing dependencies with `pip install -r requirements-dev.txt`.
 After this, run `nosetests tests` to start testing.

 ## Disclaimer